Judge Market LogoJudgeMarketUS

 Metaculus takes a different approach — it is a forecasting platform where reputation is earned through accuracy rather than monetary stakes.
 It leans academic and is popular among the effective altruism community.

-JudgeMarket occupies a unique niche: reputation trading on historical figures and public personalities.
-Instead of binary event outcomes, you trade continuous price curves that reflect collective judgment.
-With figures ranging from Aristotle to Taylor Swift, it combines elements of cultural commentary, historical debate, and market mechanics.
+JudgeMarket is the first dedicated reputation market: continuous, crowd-priced verdicts on all public figures (living and historical).
+Instead of binary event outcomes, you trade evolving price curves that reflect collective standing.
+With figures ranging from Aristotle to Taylor Swift to Donald Trump, it combines elements of cultural commentary, public-figure debate, and market mechanics.
 You can start trading in under a minute with free OPS.

 Each platform has its own strengths, and many active traders use multiple platforms depending on what they want to trade.

-The magic of prediction markets is the price discovery mechanism.
-But how does a number on a screen actually capture collective wisdom?
+The magic of any crowd-priced market is the price discovery mechanism.
+But how does a number on a screen actually capture collective judgment?

 It comes down to incentive alignment.
 In a poll, there is no cost to being wrong.
 You can vote for whatever feels good without consequences.
-In a prediction market, you are putting something on the line.
-If you buy a contract at 0.80 and the event does not happen, you lose that 0.80.
+In a market, you are putting something on the line.
+If you buy at 0.80 and the position moves against you, you lose.
 This forces participants to calibrate their confidence honestly.

-This is why prediction markets have repeatedly beaten polls, pundits, and even sophisticated statistical models.
+This is why crowd-priced markets have repeatedly beaten polls, pundits, and even sophisticated statistical models.
 They do not rely on any one source of information — they synthesize all of them.

-On a reputation market like JudgeMarket, the same principle applies.
-The price of Winston Churchill reflects not just what history professors think, but also what military historians, British citizens, critics of colonialism, and casual history enthusiasts all think.
+On JudgeMarket, the same principle applies to standing.
+The price of Winston Churchill reflects not just what history professors think, but also what military historians, British citizens, critics of colonialism, and casual readers all think.
+The price of Xi Jinping reflects what people inside and outside China think, what political scientists think, and what business analysts think.
 Every buy and sell is a data point, and the price absorbs them all.

-Want to experience collective intelligence in action?
-Start trading on JudgeMarket — every trade is a vote on history.
+Want to experience a reputation market in action?
+Start trading on JudgeMarket — every trade is a vote on a real person's standing.

-Whether you are trading on events or reputations, the same strategic principles apply.
-Here are the approaches that successful prediction market traders use in 2026.
+Whether you are coming from event-based prediction markets or trading reputation for the first time, the same strategic principles apply.
+Here are the approaches that successful traders use in 2026.

 Fundamental Analysis

-In event markets, this means researching the underlying event: reading polling data, understanding base rates, studying historical precedents.
-In reputation markets on JudgeMarket, fundamental analysis means studying the historical figure — their accomplishments, controversies, cultural relevance, and how public opinion has shifted over time.
+In event markets, this means researching the underlying event: polling data, base rates, historical precedents.
+In a reputation market on JudgeMarket, fundamental analysis means studying the figure — accomplishments, controversies, cultural relevance, and how public opinion has shifted over time.

-For example, before trading on J. Robert Oppenheimer, you might consider how the 2023 film renewed interest in his legacy, how the nuclear debate has evolved, and whether the current cultural moment favors or disfavors his reputation.
+For example, before trading on J. Robert Oppenheimer, you might consider how the 2023 film renewed interest in his legacy, how the nuclear debate has evolved, and whether the current cultural moment favors or disfavors his standing.
+Before trading Elon Musk, you might consider his current product cycle, political alignment, and the news cycle around X / Tesla / SpaceX.

 Contrarian Trading